-In our Mastering your Off-Camera Lighting Webinar with Pye Jirsa, he shared simple tips for you to succeed with off-camera lighting.
-Here are the top 5 tips from Pye’s webinar to help you continue your education on lighting techniques.
+In our Online Training: Mastering your Off-Camera Lighting, Pye Jirsa of SLR Lounge and Lin & Jirsa Photography shared simple tips for you to succeed with off camera lighting (also commonly written as off-camera lighting).
+Here are the top 5 tips from Pye’s Online Training to help you continue your education on photography lighting techniques.

 1. Overcome the Myths of Flash

 If you consider yourself a natural light photographer, you may have heard misconceptions about using flash in your photography.
-In our webinar, Pye explains the most common myths about flash:
+In our Online Training, Pye explained the most common myths about flash:

 - Myth #1: Flash is difficult to learn, too complicated and time-consuming to use.
-With the gear you already have, you can start incorporating flash techniques to your shoots.
+With the gear you already have, you can start incorporating off camera flash techniques into your shoots.
 Practicing with flash can actually help you speed up your shoot (mostly because you will know exactly what look you want and how to achieve it).